Nakhon Ratchasima: History

 Nakhon Ratchasima continued to be an important political and economic center in the northeastern region under the Monthon administrative reforms of the late-19th century.
 In November 1900, the Royal State Railways of Siam began operation of the Nakhon Ratchasima Line from Bangkok with Korat Station as its terminus.
 It was officially opened on 21 December 1900 by King Chulalongkorn.
 The Ubon Ratchathani Line to the town of Warin opened 1 November 1922.
 The Thanon Chira Junction to Khon Kaen opened on 1 April 1933.
 Korat station was changed to Nakhon Ratchasima Railway Station in 1934.

 In October 1933, after the Siamese revolution of 1932 ended the absolute monarchy, Nakhon Ratchasima became the headquarters of the Boworadet Rebellion, an abortive uprising against the new government in Bangkok.

 During World War II, the troops from Nakhon Ratchasima joined the fight in Franco-Thai War, The Thai army was able to temporarily recapture some of the territory.
 After the war, the United States helped build Mittraphap Road from Saraburi to Nakhon Ratchasima.

 In April 1981 during another attempted coup, the government, together with the royal family, took refuge in Korat.

 From 1962 to 1976, during the Vietnam War, Korat Royal Thai Air Force Base hosted components of the Royal Thai Air Force, the United States Air Force, and a complement of the Royal New Zealand Air Force (RNZAF).
 After the US withdrawal in 1976, the Thai Air Force assumed full control.
 During the 1980s and early 1990s, the airfield was jointly operated as a civil airport for Nakhon Ratchasima.
 This ended with the opening of Nakhon Ratchasima Airport in the early 1990s.

 On 13 August 1993, Thailand's worst disaster happened in the city, the collapse of the Royal Plaza Hotel, killing 137 people.

-On 8 and 9 February 2020, Thailand's deadliest shooting occurred in the city, when an offduty Royal Thai Army Sergeant shot 29 people dead and wounded 58 others, mostly at the local Terminal 21 mall, before being killed by responding officers.
+On 8 and 9 February 2020, Thailand's deadliest shooting at the time occurred in the city, when an offduty Royal Thai Army Sergeant shot 29 people dead and wounded 58 others, mostly at the local Terminal 21 mall, before being killed by responding officers.

+Demography

+As of 2019, Nakhon Ratchasima Municipality had a population of 126,391.
+This number represents only part of the city's current size.

+To reflect the population growth since Korat's original designation as a city municipality (thesaban nakhon) in 1995, both the Department of Public Works and Town & Country Planning and the Nakhon Ratchasima Provincial Administrative Organization regularly publish up-to-date city boundaries (เขตเมือง).
+These boundaries extend the original municipal borders into adjacent sub-districts, and comprise the whole Capital district of Mueang Nakhon Ratchasima, which forms Korat's urban area.
+Korat is the third-largest city in Thailand behind Bangkok and Chiang Mai with an urban population of 466,098 as of 2021, which amounts to 17.7 percent of the total population of Nakhon Ratchasima province (2.6 million).